14 Top Tourist Destination in Malaysia

-The sea is turquoise and crystal clear make Perhentian Island the best place for snorkeling in Malaysia, do it right in front of your resort.
+The sea is turquoise and crystal clear make Perhentian Island the best place for snorkelling in Malaysia, do it right in front of your resort.

-You can swim, snorkeling, playing at the beach, and kayaking for the whole day.
+You can swim, snorkelling, playing at the beach, and kayaking for the whole day.

 Perhentian Island is popular among tourists as one of the destinations during their Malaysia tour that usually includes Taman Negara, Cameron Highlands, Penang, Malacca, and Langkawi.